Gear Of The Year: Best affordable electric guitars of 2019

 While the vibe on the Shergold Provocateur SP02-SD is definitely more Gibson than Fender, the strung-through Tele-style bridge and bolt-on neck certainly add some sparkle to the guitar’s acoustic resonance when played unplugged.
 It’s quite lively for a solidbody – always a good sign.

-As one-third of the rebooted Harmony’s new Standard Series, the Jupiter is a straightforward single-cutaway model that blends affordability, playability and stellar construction from being made in the iconic 225 Parsons St factory in Kalamazoo.
+As one-third of Harmony’s new rebooted Standard Series, the Harmony Jupiter is a straightforward single-cutaway model that blends affordability, playability and stellar construction from being made in the iconic 225 Parsons St. factory in Kalamazoo.
 Two hand-wound Gold Foil humbuckers and a solid mahogany body provide the heft, while soft edges, body contours and a 12-inch-radius ebony fretboard keep things player-friendly.

 [Ed’s note: Harmony is owned by BandLab Technologies, which also owns Guitar.com]